 The whole mess was more circumstantial, and Mahabharata was a multi-faceted, complex narrative which encompassed a wide spectrum of human emotions and behavior.

-To top it all, the author proceeded to do exactly what he (wrongly) accused Mahabharata of – he took 2 boxes of paint – one black, one white, and painted everyone that was in support of his argument (which was flawed anyway) white, everyone against – black.
+But here is the real clincher – after all the accusations, the author proceeded to do exactly what he (wrongly) accused the original epic Mahabharata of – he took 2 boxes of paint – one black, one white, and painted everyone that was in support of his argument (which was flawed anyway) white, everyone against – black.
 And in doing that – he killed the very essence of this wonderful tale.

 All in all – I would urge you to put your time to better use, and skip this book.
 But if you insist on rebellion, you can find this book here –